 To install Axom on a new platform, it is a good idea to start with a known Spack configuration directory (located in the Axom repo at scripts/spack/configs/<platform>).
-The compilers.yaml file describes the compilers and associated flags required for the platform and the packages.yaml file describes the low-level libraries on the system to prevent Spack from building the world.
+The spack.yaml file describes the compilers, associated flags required for the platform, and the the low-level libraries on the system to prevent Spack from building the world.
 Documentation on these configuration files is located in the Spack docs.